williamshen99/barco/Q2/barco_auto/README.md

 ```

 * you will see the test result in the terminal
-* you also can go to /amazon_login/report to see the report: report.html
+* you also can go to folder /report to see the report: report.html